-Patxi Usobiaga, Action Direct and victory after defeat
+Patxi Usobiaga, Action Directe and victory after defeat

 Interview with the Basque climber after his victory in the European Championship and his recent ascent of Action Direct.

 The last time we talked about Patxi Usobiaga, the Basque climber had just won the Rock Master 2008.
 Before that though he had amazed all with the world's first 8c+ onsight, Bizi euskaraz at Etxauri which, for the record, has been repeated a few months back by local Iban Larrion who confirmed the grade.

 Now the 28 year old, who considers stubbornness his worst defect but also his greatest virtue, is in the spotlight with his victory of the European Championship Lead, and a repeat of the legendary Action Directe 9a in Germany's Frankenjura.
 This ascent came about during his second pilgramage to Waldkopf, on a day when the temperature rose no higher than 5° C and humidity reached an astounding 90%

 Instead of these recent successes, we were interested in finding out what makes Patxi tick.
 Understand how he gets to grips with less happy moments, such as the period between winning the Rock Master and his European title.
 We wanted to start from the most critical moment of the 2008 competition season, after that disastrous event in Puurs where he lost all chances of winning his third World Cup in a row.
 To understand how he managed to come to terms with this defeat so as to continue winning.

 Hi Patxi, can you explain the difficulties you encountered after Puurs?

 I was really motivated for the 2008 World Cup but after Puurs and my two really big mistakes, I lost all chances of winning.
 So I lost all my motivation, this had been my main goal this year...
 I was really unmotivated.

 How important was it to win the European Championship in Paris?